Rock County, WI

 Rock County Human Services' Work with Alia

-As part of the 2018 Family First Prevention and Services Act, Rock Families First was launched in 2021 with three primary goals: 1) increase satisfaction in engagement for Black families living in Beloit, 2) safely reduce the total number of out-of-home placements, and 3) eliminate racial disparities in CPS.
-In partnership with Rock County CPS, Alia, and Black parents from Beloit, Rock Families First will continue to work to design a new way forward by empowering Beloit’s Black community network to ultimately minimize the need for CPS intervention long-term.
+In response to the 2018 federally legislated Family First Prevention and Services Act, Rock Families First was launched in 2021 with three primary goals: 1) Use a data driven approach in child protective services , 2) safely reduce the number of children removed from their families, and 3) engage with families with increased satisfaction.
+In partnership with Rock County CPS, Alia, and parents in Rock County, Rock Families First will continue to work to design a new way forward by empowering a community network to ultimately reduce the government's over-involvement in families.
 Rock Families First is starting with the children with the greatest need, learning what works, then scaling learnings to the remaining parts of the county.
 Our goal is to keep more children safely at home with their families.
 We believe this is possible by standing up community-led solutions so parents can get the help they need earlier.

 What have we accomplished so far?